tBragagnolo/BTP-Project/readme.md

 # Project: Disaster and Emergency Aid Management
 ## Current project state
  - Milestones 3 (V1.0) released
+ - Milestone 3 overview session on Wed March 23rd at 9:50
 ## Use case

 When disaster hits a nation, the most urgent task is to be able to provide the people affected with what they need as quickly and as efficiently possible.